PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 direct and nested `_run_gate_layout_pass_cluster()` forms before changing the next raw boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Gate-layout result propagation characterization checkpoint

+Gate-layout orchestration declares eight full-policy children and seven required-policy children.
+Every policy builds one shared `ModelIRPassStateScope`, and `run_recovery_invocations()` already produces the ordered child-result tuple. `run_gate_layout()` and the lowerer helper currently discard that tuple, as does the reduced direct call.

+The direct call sets `include_mixed_attention=False` between retained SA/PA MirrorPad statistics and the two-iteration normalization loop.
+The helper defaults to the full policy and remains the argument-free callback selected by attention recovery.

+A passing contract freezes both pass-ID sequences, the helper policy signature, exact reduced direct call, single direct occurrence, and both boundaries.
+A strict expected-failure contract requires runner and helper return annotations/ statements, verifies synthetic full and reduced result tuples, and selects the unconsumed observation-only direct target `_layout_opt_gate_layout_results`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.56s`
+- gate orchestration, full attention callback, reduced direct boundary, SA/PA-MirrorPad owner, callback composition, architecture, and pass- efficiency coverage: `337 passed, 1 xfailed in 17.88s`
+- branch-changed broad suite including the new result contract:
+  `1634 passed, 1 xfailed in 30.47s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented three-boundary propagation contract.
+Return the existing recovery tuple from `run_gate_layout()`, return it from the helper, and retain the reduced direct tuple as `_layout_opt_gate_layout_results`.
+Do not change child callbacks, policy order or selection, shared state scope, direct arguments, full callback, normalization loop, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep the direct result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.